Education & Youth

 Our professional team of trained facilitators can deliver the IHEART programme into your educational environment OR we offer Teacher Training so that the programme can be delivered in-house by your own staff.

-All participants are awarded certification as IHEART facilitators upon completion of the training.
-Facilitators also become members of the IHEART Association, a community of teachers and facilitators sharing the IHEART approach across the UK and beyond.
+All participants are awarded certification as IHEART facilitators upon completion of Level 1 Training of the IHEART Academy.
+Once certified, facilitators join a fast-growing community who are sharing the IHEART approach across the UK and in numerous other countries across the globe.

 Click here for a list of certified IHEART facilitators and where they are based